 Membership in the Saskatchewan Association for Resource Recovery Corp.
-(SARRC) is made up of 202 first-sellers, wholesalers, distributors and retailers of lubricating oil products in Saskatchewan.
+(SARRC) is made up of 205 first-sellers, wholesalers, distributors and retailers of lubricating oil products in Saskatchewan.
 SARRC was formed February 12, 1996 to develop, implement and maintain Saskatchewan’s single, cost-effective, province-wide Used Oil Materials Recycling Program.
-The Membership expands to include first-sellers, wholesalers, distributors and retailers of antifreeze; antifreeze and Diesel Exhaust Fluid (DEF) containers, effective January 1, 2014.
+The Membership expanded to include first-sellers, wholesalers, distributors and retailers of antifreeze; antifreeze and Diesel Exhaust Fluid (DEF) containers, effective January 1, 2014.
 Oil, antifreeze and DEF are called Prescribed Products in the Regulations.

 Who is a First Seller?